xkcdjerry/Tank-Wars/README.md

 # Tank-Wars
-Tank Wars : Tank clone of PUBG
+Tank Wars : Tanks war
+How long can you last with endless enemys?